Definition of puberty

 |Tanner stage||Breasts (female)||Pubic hair||Genitals (male)|

-Precocious puberty means onset of puberty with development of external sexual characteristics before turning eight years old.
+Precocious puberty means the onset of puberty with the development of external sexual characteristics before turning eight years old.
+Precocious puberty can create some problems like an early spurt in growth, but, due to early maturation of bones linear growth can be ceased early so it can cause short stature.

 Diagnosis of Precocious Puberty